Family of 3 – So Wild, So Free

 The “Alabama Hills” – California

-This model (and even specific year) was carefully chosen because of its legendary reliability.
-It’s got a roof rack, a hitch, and a removeable center console, which is super convenient.
+This Toyota model (and even specific year) was carefully chosen because of its legendary reliability.
+It’s got a roof rack, a hitch, and a removable center console, which is super convenient (we replaced it with a fridge🙂

-Ground clearance was as good as it got during these years, but it’s still a minivan, so having a spotter definitely helps in rugged terrain.
+Ground clearance is as good as it gets for Sienna models, but it’s still a minivan, so having a spotter definitely helps in rugged terrain.

 My lil’ spotter in Moab, Utah